Keshva2004/spotify-clone/README.md

-this is spotify clone and i made this using html and css as learning purpose
+this is spotify clone and i made this using html and css as learning purpose.